sigcsets/sigcse2016/attendees/index.md

 {{site.data.main.upper}} {{site.data.main.year}} takes place between {{site.data.main.month}} {{site.data.main.start}} and {{site.data.main.month}} {{site.data.main.end}} of... you guessed it, {{site.data.main.year}}.

-As always, we encourage attendees to register early; this helps us with our planning, and in return, you get lower registration rates!
-And, of course, you can <a href="http://www.sigcse.org/membership/join">join ACM SIGCSE</a>, which will further reduce your rates.
-Joining SIGCSE is {{site.data.main.sigcsemembershipcost}} for professionals and {{site.data.main.sigcsestudentmembershipcost}} for students, so it really is to your benefit to join the world's premier professional computer science education organization!
+As always, we encourage attendees to register early.
+This helps us with our planning, and in return, you get lower registration rates!

+Also, it is less expensive to join ACM SIGCSE and register for the conference as a regular member than to register as a regular non-member.
+Joining SIGCSE is {{site.data.main.sigcsemembershipcost}} for professionals and {{site.data.main.sigcsestudentmembershipcost}} for students, and rates for regular member attendees are at least $75 less than regular nonmember attendees at all times.
+Furthermore, by joining you gain access to an incredible global network of dedicated professionals and educators who are part of the SIGCSE community, so it is a double benefit to join the world’s premier professional computer science education organization!

 <p>If you <a href="{{site.data.main.sigcsemembershipurl}}">join SIGCSE</a> ({{site.data.main.sigcsemembershipcost}}/year), you save at least {{site.data.main.sigseregistrationsavings}} on your registration, and gain access to an incredible global network of dedicated professionals and educators who are part of the SIGCSE community.</p>